revspace/revbank/UPGRADING.md

   "indirect object notation" is disabled, which means that `new Foo(...)` should be rewritten as `Foo->new(...)`.

-A future Perl version bump to `v5.36` (expected in 2025 when Debian Bookworm becomes oldstable) will disable "bareword filehandles", so you may want to change `open FOO` to `open my $foo` in preparation for that change.

 # (2023-11-05) RevBank 4.2.0

 Accounts that begin with `*` are now special: like hidden accounts, they do not